rbaracskai/Baracskai-Portfolio/FinalProjectPart3.md

 ### Works Cited
 Images used in shorthand were from royalty free stock photo websites https://www.pexels.com/ and https://unsplash.com/, neither of which require atribution.
-Fist was attributed in-text to designer associated with https://thenounproject.com/.
+Fist icon was attributed in-text to designer associated with https://thenounproject.com/.

 #### Works Cited with In-Text Story Note Numbers
 [1] Battalia Winston.
 “The State of Diversity in Nonprofit and Foundation Leadership.”
 Battalia Winston, 2017.